Please click on Carolina Hurricane Quilt Project for FAQs and the latest info.

 If you are not a quilter, but wish to help, monetary donations can help with longarmer batting and shipping costs.
 The easiest way to donate for this part of the project is to send a paypal donation using the ‘Send Money to a Friend’ option to my email address frommycarolinahome at gmail dot com.
 I can then use that option to send money to the longarm quilters who are quilting for us to help them with their costs.

-Whether you are making a quilt specifically for this drive, or you have one finished and sitting on a shelf in your home, all quilts welcome, in any design, preferably twin size or larger up to queen.
+Whether you are making a quilt specifically for this drive, or you have one finished and sitting on a shelf in your home, all quilts welcome, in any design, preferably twin size or larger up to king.
 Partnering with the Catholic Charities organization for distribution ensures our quilts get to the people who need them most.
 Thank you to Emilie and Jo-El for all their help.
 Shipping Address for Completed Quilts Only-

 Carolina Hurricane Project